 Advantages of being housed by social services

 It may be in your best interests to get help from social services rather than the housing department, especially if you are about to turn 18.
-This is because:
+This is because social services:

-- if you ask social services for help, they have to do a full assessment of all of your needs,
+- must do a full assessment of all of your needs

-- social services can also offer financial assistance, help with training and employment, and support with drug, alcohol or mental health problems
+- can also offer financial assistance, help with training and employment, and support with drug, alcohol or mental health problems

-- social services cannot make decisions about how they should help you based on the reasons why you are homeless
+- cannot say you are intentionally homeless and refuse to help based on the reasons why you are homeless

-- if you are housed by social services it may mean that you will become entitled to ongoing help until you turn 21 (or 24 if you are still in full-time education)
+- may have to provide ongoing support until you turn 21 (or 24 if you are still in full-time education)